 Out of mustard but have mustard seeds in stock?
 Use them to whip up a batch of homemade mustard, or even Pickled Mustard Seeds, instead of looking for a substitute for dijon mustard!
 This Dijon mustard recipe is better than store bought and requires only a few ingredients.

 Dijon mustard can also be utilized as a horseradish substitute.

 Mustard is a classic condiment with roots tracing back to ancient Egypt.
 The earliest known mustard recipe was found on a papyrus document dated around 2000 BC.
 However, it wasn’t until the 19th century that mustard originated in Dijon, France.
 Read more mustard trivia!

-Here are the “non staple” ingredients you need to make homemade Dijon mustard.
+Here are the “non staple” ingredients you need to make this homemade Dijon mustard recipe.
 Most ingredients you probably already have on hand.
 For the full list of ingredients, reference the recipe card below.

 - Mustard Seeds